NCIOCPL/r4r-content/resources/resource154.md

 id: 154
 title: Analytic Technique for Assessment of RNAi by Similarity (ATARiS)
 description: >
-  ATARiS is a computational method designed to reduce the background (off-target effects) in data from phenotypic screens performed using multiple RNAi reagents.
+  ATARiS is a computational method designed to analyze the off-target effects in the data generated from RNAi screens.

 website: https://www.broadinstitute.org/cancer/ataris
 toolTypes: